tnrich/fuse-box-create-react-app/packages/fuse-box-react-scripts/template/README.md

 ## Adding a Stylesheet

-This project setup uses [Webpack](https://webpack.github.io/) for handling all assets.
-Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
-To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**:
+This project setup uses [Fusebox](http://fuse-box.org) for handling all assets.

 ### `Button.css`